wyatt8740/misc-c-tools/README.md

     nested double quotes. **Caveat emptor**.
   * Handy for some simple cases, like while preparing text for conversion into an e-book.

+* `which.c`:
+  * This one I did not write; it was [stolen from OpenBSD](https://cvsweb.openbsd.org/cgi-bin/cvsweb/~checkout~/src/usr.bin/which/which.c?rev=1.27&content-type=text/plain) and modified just enough to compile without warnings on Linux.
+This was prompted by Debian's removal of its `which` shell script from `debianutils, since their recommended replacement, `command -v`, has a handful of shortcomings regarding aliases, and also does not have an analogue for `which -a`.
+Also, since pretty much every free Unix for a long time has had `which` (going back to NetBSD in the 90's at least), it seems like an unusual choice to remove.
+The man pages are also included (unaltered).
+    The only thing I wrote for this was a Makefile, plus a few minor tweaks (under ten lines) to get rid of OpenBSD-isms and replace one such OpenBSD-ism with a Linux-ism (getting the program name).

 * `wineify.c`:
   * This one is highly specific and probably not well suited for any task.